 The first thing I noticed when I picked up the Logitech G920 Driving Force Racing Wheel box was the sheer weight of it.
 The next thing I noticed when I took the Logitech G920 out of the box was that fresh new car leather smell…

 On the outside, the G920 racing wheel is wrapped in high-quality, hand-stitched leather.
 Centered at the top of the wheel is a steering wheel stripe which lets you know at a glance what direction your wheel is pointing.
 The outer wheel is attached to three black anodized aluminum spokes.
 In the middle of these spokes is a circular metal piece with the Logitech G logo in the middle.
-Above the horizontal spokes you’ll find the main button control unit.
+Above the horizontal spokes, you’ll find the main button control unit.
 The left side contains the directional pad (D-pad), while the right houses the A, B, X, and Y buttons.
 The left spoke also houses the View and left stick buttons, while the right spoke houses the menu and right stick buttons.
 The Xbox Button is on the vertical spoke, below the center of the wheel, and an LED power indicator light sits just above that.

 Behind the wheel are the left and right semi-automatic shifter paddles, made from brushed stainless steel.
 The paddles function as your left and right bumpers.
-Protruding from the base of the racing wheel are your mounting clamps which are manufactured from glass-filled nylon for high structural strength and rigidity — and once clamped onto a surface properly, you’d be hard pressed to get them to slide loose.
+Protruding from the base of the racing wheel are your mounting clamps which are manufactured from glass-filled nylon for high structural strength and rigidity — and once clamped onto a surface properly, you’d be hard-pressed to get them to slide loose.
 If you look at the front of the wheel, Logitech has loosely designed it to look like a car.

-On the underside of the wheel, you’ll find a hollowed out cavity which houses your ports and attached USB cable.
+On the underside of the wheel, you’ll find a hollowed-out cavity that houses your ports and attached USB cable.
 The USB cable is wound around a cable management cleat in the middle, and really is my only complaint about the wheel.
 Measuring 6′, the USB cable is pretty short and although it may be o.k. for some setups, sitting 6′ away from a 106″ screen is overkill.
 The shortness was easily rectified with a USB extension cable, but it’s definitely worth keeping in mind depending on your setup.
 In addition to the USB cable, the underside contains a DB-9 female connection for the pedal unit, a male DB-9 connector for the optional shifter, the power connection, and 2 bolt mounting points for use to mount to a racing cockpit or seat.

-As far as the internals are concerned, the racing wheel contains stainless steel ball bearings and helical gearing with the dual-motor force feedback.
-These components not only provide durability, but work to provide a realistic force simulation while reducing noise and vibration.
+As far as the internals are concerned, the racing wheel contains stainless steel ball bearings and helical gearing with dual-motor force feedback.
+These components not only provide durability but work to provide a realistic force simulation while reducing noise and vibration.
 The wheel also uses magnetic fields to sense the position of the wheel.

 It would have been nice to see some sort of headset connection as well on the wheel so you don’t have to use a controller when using a headset.

-The pedals are definitely the heavier of the two main components, and feature a clutch, brake, and throttle pedal — all crafted from brushed stainless steel.
+The pedals are definitely the heavier of the two main components and feature a clutch, brake, and throttle pedal — all crafted from brushed stainless steel.
 The pedal frames and arms are manufactured out of cold-rolled steel, and the piston sleeves are made using Polyoxymethylene Thermoplastic (POM) which gives the pedal arms a solid sleeve with low friction.
 Each of the pedals can be adjusted to the left or right by removing the bolts on the front of them.
 The clutch and throttle pedals have fairly easy travel, while the nonlinear brake pedal requires much more effort to push down, and is meant to provide a more responsive and accurate braking feel.

 Under the pedals is a textured heel rest for resting your heels or other foot depending on your driving style.
-Flipping the pedal unit over, you’ll find rubber feet for gripping on a hard surface, a retractable carpet grip which can be released for use on carpet, and 6 bolt mounting points for use with a racing cockpit or seat.
+Flipping the pedal unit over, you’ll find rubber feet for gripping on a hard surface, a retractable carpet grip that can be released for use on carpet, and 6 bolt mounting points for use with a racing cockpit or seat.

 Ease of Use